Kiteboarding in La Ventana, Mexico: A Destination for All Around Riders

 The beach itself runs for about six miles from El Sargento in the north to La Ventana in the south.
 It’s a perfect setup for downwinders, and there are also plenty of stay-and-play kiting spots.
 When you first drive into town, you’ll know you’ve arrived by the cluster of RVs and camper vans on the right side of the highway.
 This is the main campground and serves as a meeting place for the community.

 There, you’ll see kiters of all ages, and backgrounds — sunkissed teenagers, grey-haired hippies, European kite instructors, Mexican locals.
 People will be milling about in surf ponchos winding up their lines, playing with dogs, and drying out wetsuits in the sun.
-It’s a great scene with a fun, supportive community.
+It’s a great scene with a fun, supportive community that rivals the best kiteboard places in the US, its northward neighbor.

 There’s kiteboarding spots for all levels of riders